ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 <dog, 1>
 ```

-The key values go through the `hash mod N` algorithm which then determines which reduce function will handle the next phase of the processing.
-The output of a single reduce function might then be the sum of all the word count totals received from the various map workers:
+The key values go through the `hash mod N` algorithm which then determines which reduce worker will handle the next phase of the processing.
+The output of a single reduce worker might then be the sum of all the word count totals received from the various map workers:

 ```
 <the, 12>